pinglmlcv/pingliu264/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, University of South Carolina, 2015
+* Ph.D. in Computer Science, University of South Carolina, 2015
 * M.S. in Engineering, Huazhong University of Science and Technology, 2008
 * B.S. in Engineering, Wuhan University of Technology, 2005